ddecarle/eeb462-2024/LAB2_Parsimony.md

 19. When the analyses are complete, quit TNT (`quit;`) and use the script to reformat the trees: `bash ../tnt_tree_clean.sh`

 ---
+Use your log file to answer the following question:

 #### QUESTION 7
 Report the length of the most parsimonious tree, the number of trees encountered, the CI and RI for your new tree. *(3 points)*